Today I’m sharing how to make blackout curtains.

 And don’t cover the window with the curtain panels, by doing this, you make the window appear to be larger than what it actually is.

 I love how these blackout curtains turned out.
-The fabric is perfect for Owen’s nursery, and they provide plenty of darkness in his room.
+The fabric is perfect for Owen’s nursery, and they provide plenty of room darkening.
+They’ll also help save energy.

 PS, all of the step-by-step photos were taken with my iPhone.
 Check out my post on how to take better photos with your smartphone!